Ezequiel0973/PyBrowser/README.md

 to be highly customizable and easy to manipulate.

 The present version of PyBrowser is merely a sketch of what is to come, but it is already fully functional as a regular web browser, just in case you want to play with it.
+After installing the required packages, start the browser through the following command:

+python -m PyBrowser

 # License